Kapono Chung Interview

 Most who have been hired at Combo grew with us from the start.
 We slowly built the team as we added more projects.
 Each person we hire, we ask whether they will help build our community and help grow a young person one day.

-Mon: Any exciting projects coming soon that you want to talk about?
+MK: Any exciting projects coming up for the Combo studio soon that you want to talk about?

 Hey, enjoyed reading this article?
 Sign up to the newsletter for more